 Half-press the shutter button to follow and focus automatically on a moving subject.
-See "INT Tracking" (page 92) for more information.
+See "INT Tracking" (page 96) for more information.

-Shooting with Premium Auto
+Shooting with Premium Auto PRO

-- In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto. - Auto Focus is normally performed until you half-press the shutter button. - Intelligent AF (page 92) - Face Detection (page 93) - Shooting with Premium Auto can cause vibration and noise to occur due to lens operation.
-This does not indicate malfunction. - In some cases, Premium Auto may not be able to interpret the shooting environment correctly.
-If this happens, shoot with standard Auto.
+- In addition to shutter speed, aperture, and ISO sensitivity, the camera automatically executes the following operation as required when shooting with Premium Auto PRO. - Auto Focus is normally performed until you half-press the shutter button. - Intelligent AF (page 96) - Face Detection (page 97) - Shooting with Premium Auto PRO can cause vibration and noise to occur due to lens operation.
+This does not indicate malfunction. - When Shooting with Premium Auto PRO, the message "Processing Premium Auto.
+Please wait..." may appear on the monitor screen.
+If you feel the camera is taking too long to process data, try shooting with standard Auto instead. - In some cases, Premium Auto PRO may not be able to interpret the shooting environment correctly.
+If this happens, shoot with standard Auto. - If "Hs" is displayed, the camera will shoot a series of images with Continuous Shutter (CS).
+Take care to avoid any camera and subject movement until shooting of all of the CS images is complete. - Certain flash settings (page 47) can limit environmental factors detectable by Premium Auto PRO.